mturk/cygwpexec/README.md

 This can become very complex and it requires that the shell script is aware it runs inside the Cygwin environment.

-cygwpexec utility does that automatically by replacing each posix argument that contains path element with its windows equivalent.
+posix2winexec utility does that automatically by replacing each posix argument that contains path element with its windows equivalent.
 It also replaces paths in the environment variable values making sure the multiple path elements are correctly separated using windows path separator `;`.

-Using cygwpexec the upper example would become:
+Using posix2winexec the upper example would become:

-    cygwpexec program.exe --f1=/tmp/f1 /usr/f1 ...
+    posix2winexec program.exe --f1=/tmp/f1 /usr/f1 ...

-Before starting `program.exe` cygwpexec converts all command line and environment variables to windows format.
+Before starting `program.exe` posix2winexec converts all command line and environment variables to windows format.